About these Terms

 - (b) death or personal injury caused by negligence;

-- (d) any other liability that cannot lawfully be excluded or limited.
+- (d) any other liability that cannot lawfully be excluded or limited under applicable law.

-13.2 Subject to clause 13.1, the maximum aggregate liability of either party under or in connection with the Agreement, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, must not exceed the total Fees paid or payable under the Agreement in the 12 months preceding the event giving rise to the claim.
+13.2 Cap on liability.
+Subject to clause 13.1, the maximum aggregate liability of either party under or in connection with an Agreement and these Standard Terms - whether arising in contract, tort (including negligence), breach of statutory duty, or otherwise - is limited to the total Fees paid or payable under the Agreement in the 12 months immediately preceding the event giving rise to the claim.

-13.4 The Client is responsible for maintaining its own backups of business-critical data.
-WorkArc is not liable for loss or corruption of Client Data except to the extent directly caused by WorkArc's negligence or wilful misconduct.
+13.4 Client data responsibility.
+The Client is responsible for maintaining its own backups of business-critical data beyond what WorkArc provides as standard and acknowledges that WorkArc is not liable for loss or corruption of Client Data except to the extent directly caused by WorkArc's negligence or wilful misconduct.

 14. Indemnity

-14.1 Each party indemnifies the other against all losses, damages, costs, and expenses (including reasonable legal fees) arising from:
+14.1 Each party (the Indemnifying Party) indemnifies the other party against all losses, damages, costs, and expenses (including reasonable legal fees) arising from:

-- (a) any material breach by that party of the Agreement or these Standard Terms;
+- (a) any material breach by the Indemnifying Party of the Agreement or these Standard Terms;

-- (b) any negligent or wrongful act, omission, or default of that party in connection with the Agreement; and
+- (b) any negligent or wrongful act, omission, or default of the Indemnifying Party in connection with the Agreement; and

-- (c) any claim by a third party arising from that party's breach of applicable law or infringement of third-party rights.
+- (c) any claim by a third party arising from the Indemnifying Party's breach of applicable law or infringement of third-party rights.

-14.2 The indemnities in this clause 14 are subject to the limitations in clause 13.
+14.2 The indemnities in this clause 14 are subject to the limitations of liability set out in clause 13.

 14.3 WorkArc is not liable for, and the Client indemnifies WorkArc against, any claim arising from: